1. Figure out who your customers are

 It might sound obvious, but this is something you want to think about carefully.
-It’s a common mistake to assume everyone will be interested in your product or service, so you need to know who your target market will be.
-Asking yourself these questions will give you a good start with figuring this out:
+It's a common mistake to assume everyone will be interested in your product or service, so you need to know who your target market will be.
+Ask yourself these questions to get started:

 - Who will want your product or service?